brianlam38/AWS-Certified-Security-Specialty/Chapter 5 - Data Protection With VPCs.md

 Default VPC vs. Custom VPC:
 * Default VPC is user friendly, allowing you to immediately deploy instances.
 * All subnets in default VPC have a route out to the internet.
-* Each EC2 instance has both a public and private IP address (unlesse they're in private subnets).
+* Each EC2 instance has both a public and private IP address (unless they're in private subnets).

 VPC Peering: connect one VPC with another via. direct network route using private IP addresses.
 * Instances behave as if they were on the same private network.